 Looking at beams and baulks produced in 1767–1793 (see Tables 35 and 36), it is of note that most beams were cut to lengths of 5, 6, 7, and 8 fathoms, the most suitable sizes for construction and shipbuilding.
 The largest number of beams-baulks corresponds to the 6-fathom length, with 11,219 pieces, a large proportion of which went to the ports of Riga, Königsberg, and Memel.
 In Gdańsk/Danzig, in contrast, the most popular beams and baulks were those cut to a length of 4 and 5 fathoms and, to a lesser extent, 6 fathoms, which proves that the wood harvested in the Radziwiłł forests was better than that harvested along the Vistula.

-Table 35.
-Number of beams and baulks (in pieces) obtained from the Radziwiłł forests divided by length (1767–1780)
+table 35 Number of beams and baulks (in pieces) obtained from the Radziwiłł forests divided by length (1767–1780)